Professor Kathy Ann Mills

-- ARC DECRA Fellowships: Awarded 1 of only 5 Discovery Early Career Research Awards nationally in education.
+- ARC DECRA Fellowship: Awarded 1 of only 5 Discovery Early Career Research Awards nationally in education.
 The DECRA research project made a unique contribution to enhancing Indigenous students' multimodal literacy learning in ways that are consistent with Indigenous ways of knowing and being (DE140100047).
 2014-2017.

 - ARC Post-Doctoral Fellowship: Awarded 1 of 2 ARC Australian Post-Doctoral (Industry) fellowships nationally in education in 2009.
 Her ARC APDI Fellowship and later chief investigator role on Linkage (LP150100030) involved leading a design-based research intervention that successfully developed students' digital literacy practices in the context of school reform for socially disadvantaged students.
 2009-2011.

 - Vice Chancellor’s Award for Excellence 2016, QUT